The Tempest (media company)

-The Tempest is an American multinational digital media and entertainment company for women and non-binary individuals that was founded in 2016 by Laila Alawa.
-Their purpose is to serve as "the destination for diverse women to share, inspire, and celebrate life through storytelling, experiences, and a global community."
-It is owned by The Tempest, Inc.
+The Tempest was an American multinational digital media and entertainment company for women and non-binary individuals that was founded in 2016 by Laila Alawa.
+Their purpose was to serve as "the destination for diverse women to share, inspire, and celebrate life through storytelling, experiences, and a global community."
+It was owned by The Tempest, Inc. The site has been inactive since October 2021 and the domain is inoperable.

 History

 The Tempest was founded by Laila Alawa (CEO) in 2016.
 Alawa had worked at the White House and Congress for three years prior but left to found the new company.
 In 2017, Alawa tapped Mashal Waqar to join the company as her co-founder.
 The name of the website alludes to the disruption that diverse storytelling by women brings to the world.
 As of 2021, Cheddar reported that The Tempest reaches an audience of over 10 million globally.

 In 2020, it surpassed 8 million monthly visitors.
 The Tempest's increasing global popularity among young women is attributed in part to its young staff.
 Writers are advised to write about stories that interest them; this can range from international politics and up-and-coming beauty influencers to technology and cultural experiences.

 On December 22, 2020, The Tempest announced Federica Bocco as the publication's new Editor-in-Chief.

+Around October 2021, posts on the Facebook and Twitter pages ceased and the website is no longer active, with no explanation provided.